ABOUT JEREMIAH PROGRAM

 Founded in 1993, this year JP is supporting over 1,000 moms and kids across nine residential and non-residential campuses: Austin, Baltimore, Boston, Brooklyn, Fargo, Las Vegas, Minneapolis, St. Paul, and Rochester.
 Learn more about JP and our work here.

-The Family Coach role reports directly to the Family Services Manager, who reports to the Executive Director.
+The Family Coach role reports directly to the Family Services Director, who reports to the Executive Director.
 This role is responsible for providing transformative coaching to JP participants seeking to secure foundational basic needs, complete higher education, and ensure their children flourish in education and beyond.
-The Family coach walks aslongside moms authoring their own stories, offering thought partnership, resources, support and development.
-The Family Coach delivers individual and group programming to ensure moms have access to a continuum of skills and supports as they work to disrupt the cycle of generatonal poverty.
+The Family coach walks alongside moms authoring their own stories, offering thought partnership, resources, support, and development.
+The Family Coach delivers individual and group programming to ensure moms have access to a continuum of skills and supports as they work to disrupt the cycle of generational poverty.

 - Co-develop individual goal plans for participants to provoke self-discovery and personal growth; engage in goal setting and meaningful action.